sycomix/scrapecrow/content/Web Scraping Target Discovery - Sitemaps.md

 </urlset>
 ```

-for more on sitemap structure rules see [official specification page](https://www.sitemaps.org/protocol.html)
+for more on sitemap structure rules, see [official specification page](https://www.sitemaps.org/protocol.html)
 {:.info}

-The documents themselves are usually categorized by names so for example:
+The documents themselves are usually categorized by names, so for example:

 - blog post of the website would be contained in `sitemap_blogs.xml`.
 - Sold products might be separated in multiple files of `sitemap_products_1.xml`, `sitemap_products_2.xml` etc

-Before using sitemaps a web scraping discovery strategy it's a good practice to reflect on common pros and cons of this technique and see whether that would fit your web-scraping project:
+Before using sitemaps a web scraping discovery strategy, it's a good practice to reflect on common pros and cons of this technique and see whether that would fit your web-scraping project:

 Pros: